Why Roys Peak hike in Wanaka is a waste of your time

 Roys Peak difficulty

 Technically it’s an easy walk.
 The path is wide and easily accessible.
 However, it is steep, the total rise is approximately 1,250 meters.
 I walked to the top in three hours, so I climbed around 400 meters per hour.
 The trail was simple, but my calves occasionally burned.
 If you are an untrained hiker, you are likely to get quite exhausted.
-I have seen a couple of Dutch guys crying halfway, mentioning “no more of this sh*t for me”.
-That kind of does indicate the type of hiker that does the Roys Peak hike.
-Anyway, I went up relatively smoothly in about three hours and descended again in an hour and a half.
+I went up relatively smoothly in about three hours and descended again in an hour and a half.
 In fact, just a few people walked to the final top, where the cover photo of this article was taken.
 Take advantage of it and skip the line *wink*

 Where to stay in Wanaka